aurzenligl/prophy/docs/examples.rst

 In this tutorial we'll do following things:

   - write a simple .prophy file,
-  - use compiler to generate Python codec,
+  - use compiler to generate C++ raw codec,
   - use this codec to write and read data.

 Prophy file